 The international automotive supplier Continental has entered into licensing and engineering services agreements with Fallbrook Technologies Inc. (Fallbrook).
 The central focus of the collaboration is the use of Fallbrook's NuVinci® transmission technology to develop new electromechanical transmission solutions for urban transport.
 Click here to read the November 2015 press release.

 Continental develops intelligent technologies for transporting people and their goods.
 The company is an international automotive supplier, tire manufacturer, and industrial partner that rovides sustainable, safe, comfortable, individual, and affordable solutions..
 It has five divisions, Chassis & Safety, Interior, Powertrain, Tires, and ContiTech.
 With headquarters in Hannover, Germany, Continental currently employs more than 200,000 people in 53 countries.
 For more information about Continental visit www.continental-corporation.com

-Dana Corporation has a license from Fallbrook to engineer and produce transmission components and other advanced powertrain solutions with theNuVinci® CVP technology for passenger and certain off-highway vehicles in the end markets that Dana serves.
+Dana Limited, a subsidiary of Dana Incorporated, has a license from Fallbrook to engineer and produce transmission components and other advanced powertrain solutions with theNuVinci® CVP technology for passenger and certain off-highway vehicles in the end markets that Dana serves.
 Click here to read the press release announcing the agreement.